 Churned daily in small batches, Sweet Cakes Gelato gives us a yummy treat.
-The Gelato business seems to be soaring high in popularity.
-With many gelato shops opening everywhere.
+The Gelato business seems to be soaring high in popularity, with many gelato shops opening everywhere.
 A place like Sweet Cheeks Gelato is the one to try.

 Flavours of their gelato come in a wide variety of choices.
 They have classic flavours such as marshmallow Oreos, honeycomb and hazelnut.
 Premium flavours are coconut mango, Fluer de dark chocolate, cinnamon brown bread, etc.

-Aside from gelatos, they also serve coffees, toast, brownies, cakes and waffles.
+Aside from gelatos, they also serve coffee, toast, brownies, cakes and waffles.
 They have the usual choices of Latte, Mocha, and Cappuccino.
 Also, they have cold brews.
 Pair your gelato with waffles, brownies or cakes for that extra taste and texture.
 Add a toast for a heavier meal.
 Mix and match to get the best meal that you can have.

 Address: 37 Tai Thong Crescent, Potong Pasir

 88 Chicken serves not only authentic but also delicious Korean dishes.
 The Korean Chef runs the whole place.
 So expect This small restaurant is known for its Korean Army Stew and Fried Chicken.
 They also have Kimchi Stew, Samgyetang, Korean Pancakes and other Korean dishes.
 That’s why it is the go-to what to eat in Potong Pasir for Korean cravings.